Treaty of Paris (1898): In Spain

-The Generation of '98 comprised those Spanish writers deeply impacted by the events and committed to cultural and aesthetic renewal.
+The Generation of '98 in Spain comprised those Spanish writers deeply impacted by the events and committed to cultural and aesthetic renewal.
 They were associated with modernism.
 The term refers to the moral, political and social crisis in Spain produced by the humiliating loss of the worldwide empire.
 The intellectuals are known for their criticism of the Spanish literary and educational establishments, which they saw as steeped in conformism, ignorance, and a lack of any true spirit.
 Their criticism was coupled with and heavily connected to the group's dislike for the Restoration Movement that was occurring in Spanish government.